TheWatermelon/dungeon_crawler/README.md

-# dungeon_generator
+# Dungeon Crawler

+This project is a dungeon crawler with procedural generation written in Java.

 ###

-This project is a dungeon crawler with procedural generation.
+## Game mechanics

+* Rooms and corridors
+* Monsters and bosses
+* Items
+    - swords
+    - bows
+    - shields
+    - hats
+    - potions
+* Enchanted items
+* 3 difficulties